ahmedxgouda/owasp-route/CONTRIBUTING.md

 ## Installation

+### Local Setup (without Docker)

 1. Clone the repository:
 2. Navigate to the project directory:
 3. Install dependencies with `pnpm install`.
 4. Create a `.env` file in the root directory and add your environment variables (copy from `.env.example`).
 5. Run the development server with `pnpm dev`.

+### Using Docker

+1. Clone the repository and navigate to the project directory.
+2. Add your environment variables to a `.env` file (copy from `.env.example`).
+3. run `make run` to build and start the application in a Docker container.